jly36963/example-projects/nodejs-fastify/README.md

-# Express
+# Fastify

-A simple express app with several middlewares and example of basic usage.
+A simple fastify app with examples of basic usage.

 ## Setup